Historical Background of the University

 The formal inauguration of the College with the presence of the Emperor came on 10 January, 1958 with the aim of producing trained manpower in field of agriculture.
 This was subsequently followed by the commencement of such new B.Sc. fields of training programs in agriculture as Plant Sciences and Animal Sciences (1960), Agricultural Engineering Technology (1961), and Agricultural Economics and Business (1962).
 With these, the enrolment of students started to steadily increase.

-Classroom instructions by Dr.K.Keahey to One of Biology Class students, (1958)
+Classrooms instructions by Dr.K.Keahey to One of Biology Classes students, (1958)